-- For the purpose of valuing the spouse's benefits upon the death of a pensioner we have assumed that retired members commuted on average 25% of their pension at retirement (so that the spouse's pension is equal to 89% of the member pension in payment). - Where insufficient data is held regarding members' pension splits, we have estimated the required pension splits based on service history.
+- When valuing the spouse's benefits upon the death of a pensioner we have assumed that retired members commuted on average 25% of their pension at retirement (so that the spouse's pension is equal to 89% of the member pension in payment). - Where insufficient data is held regarding members' pension splits, we have estimated the required pension splits based on service history.

 The Trustees hold a small number of annuities with an insurance Company in respect of certain pensions in payment.
-The value of these annuities has been assessed using the assumptions underlying the calculation of Technical Provisions and is included in both asset and Technical Provisions figures.
+The value of these annuities has been assessed using the assumptions underlying the calculation of technical provisions and is included in both asset and technical provisions figures.

 The Trust also holds assets relating to members' money purchase AVCs.
-These have been excluded from the assets and Technical Provisions.
+These have been excluded from the assets and technical provisions.